 The contention of the Complainant is that the present case is covered by the above circumstances.
-There are circumstances indicating that the Respondent has intentionally attempted to attract, internet users to its web sites, by creating a likelihood of confusion with the Complainant's mark as to the source, sponsorship, affiliation or endorsement of its web sites.
-Further, the domain name apparently has been registered for sale to the Complainant.
+There are circumstances indicating that the Respondent has intentionally attempted to attract, Internet users to its web sites, by creating a likelihood of confusion with the Complainant's mark as to the source, sponsorship, affiliation or endorsement of its web sites.
+Further, the domain name apparently has been registered for misuse and causing loss to the Complainant.

-The Complainant has also stated that the Registrant offered to sell the disputed domain name back to the Complainant at an exorbitant price.
+The Complainant has stated that within few months of obtaining the disputed domain name, the Respondent has offered to sell the said domain name to the Complainant at a substantial price.
+However, the Complainant refused to accept the offer of the Respondent.